marcelocostabr/docker-template-default/README.md

 ## Setting up the Virtual Server

-You most to edit ./docker/nginx/default.conf with the server name desired.
+You must to edit ./docker/nginx/default.conf with the server name desired.

 ```
 server_name dev.local www.dev.local;